Cabbage White

 c.
 Would you like to stay with us at the weekend?

 d.
 Do you know where Jack is?
-He must be in his office.
+He might be in his office.

 e.
 The sky is overcast.
 It may rain in the afternoon.